yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 # Common Configuration

-Before configuring specific Onedata integrations, there are a few common elements that need to be set up:
+Before configuring Onedata connectors, there are a few common elements that need to be set up:

 ## Dependencies

-For Remote File Sources (Generic, Specific, and templates), add `fs.onedatarestfs` to `lib/galaxy/dependencies/pinned-requirements.txt`.
-Copy the relevant line from `lib/galaxy/dependencies/conditional-requirements.txt` for the newest version:
+For Remote File Sources (predefined and BYOD templates), install the `fs.onedatarestfs` library (preferably adding it to the Python's requirements file).
+Take a look at `lib/galaxy/dependencies/conditional-requirements.txt` for the newest version:
 ```
 fs.onedatarestfs>=21.2.5.2  # type: onedata, depends on onedatafilerestclient
 ```